scipy-conference/scipy_proceedings/papers/fred_reiss/91_reiss.rst

 :cite:`pandas-extending`.
 Classes
-that extend ``ExtensionArray`` and implement a relatively short list of required operations can serve as the backing stores for Pandas ``Series`` objects while supporting   support nearly all the operations that Pandas built-in types support, including filtering, slicing, aggregation, and binary I/O.
+that extend ``ExtensionArray`` and implement a relatively short list of required operations can serve as the backing stores for Pandas ``Series`` objects while supporting nearly all the operations that Pandas built-in types support, including filtering, slicing, aggregation, and binary I/O.